'Amazing Race' Spoilers: Season 31 All-Star Reality TV Player Cast Coming Together As Filming Approaches

 Now TMZ is also reporting that James Huling and Corey Brooks from Big Brother 18 will be racing and they’ll be working together as a team.
 Sources indicate that they are toying with the team name “Team Tejas Tacos,” and casting these two is definitely generating some buzz throughout the Amazing Race spoiler kingdom.

-It is often a bit of a game when it comes to casting as many veterans either share hints that they’re joining when they aren’t really under consideration and others say they’re not participating when they really are.
+It is often a bit of a game when it comes to casting, as many veterans either share hints that they’re joining when they aren’t really under consideration, and others say they’re not participating when they really are.
 Given that, it is hard to tell sometimes until people actually leave for filming.
-However, previous Big Brother winner Derrick Levasseur did go to Twitter to say that he will not be a part of the upcoming Amazing Race edition as he’s too focused on his current show Breaking Homicide.
+However, previous Big Brother winner Derrick Levasseur did go to Twitter to say that he will not be a part of the upcoming Amazing Race edition as he’s too focused on his current show, Breaking Homicide.

 Filming reportedly begins at the end of May and it looks like the contest will begin in Papua New Guinea.
 Given this timing, it seems likely that a lot of Amazing Race spoilers for Season 31 will start to emerge soon as CBS firms up their cast and prepares for filming.